 You’re heading for 50 years in the industry in 2023.
 What’s been the biggest change in that time?

 Yes, it’s a long life, a big part of my life.

 When I started there were 20 to 30 maximum new perfumes on the market every year.
 Nowadays it’s 3 000 [laughs].
 Everybody wants to launch a perfume.

-To have a success, you need to move to the big trend.
+To have success, you need to move to the big trend.
 When Mugler Angel was launched [in 1992] it was not appreciated at all for its innovation.
-Three years later, a lot of people were making the sister, the nephew, the mother, the grandmother of Angel.
+Three years later, a lot of people were making the sister, the nephew, the mother, and the grandmother of Angel.